 Investing time in CRO allows you to take advantage of the latest changes as well as any research on your own site, building something that is made for converting your audience.
 The website is your salesman who never sleeps, make sure it is equipped to convert even the most skeptical client.

-After all the money and hard work you put forth to get in front of people, to have a website that’s not built to convert is just a waste.
-Keep yourself above the competition by continually improving the user experience, giving customers what they want in a way that’s easy to digest.
+After all the money and hard work you put forth into a website in an effort to get in front of people, to have a site that doesn’t convert is just a waste.
+Keep yourself above the competition by continually improving the user experience and giving customers what they want in a way that’s easy to digest.
 Remember, first impressions are immensely important online.
 Make sure your first impression matches your ideal customer’s needs.

 Traditional web development has a clear beginning and end point with the launch of the site.
 Once the site is launched with the exception of a few minor tweaks here and there, it’s rare for big changes to be made on the site.
 The next major update is made when a whole new website is built.

 Now that you understand the idea behind conversion rate optimization, where do you start?
 How do you first build a website, then continue to update it in a way that will lead to higher conversions?
-Here are a few tips to start investing in CRO for your website:
+Here are a few tips to start investing in CRO for your website.

 Don’t build your next website blindly.
 Take into account what your target audience is looking for and build that into your site.
 Continue to improve your site and online brand as a whole to see those gradual but impactful lifts long after the launch of a new site.
 At Oozle Media, we have three CRO packages to help you build a website that will be the highest conversions possible.
-Check out our packages here or give us a call to learn more: 801-562-8557